Visit Wilderness

 (No official title, designates Indian Peaks Wilderness) - Public law 95-450 (10/11/1978) To create the Indian Peaks Wilderness Area and the Arapaho National Recreation Area, to authorize the Secretary of the Interior to study the feasibility of revising the boundaries of the Rocky Mountain National Park, and to add certain lands to the Oregon Islands Wilderness

-For more information (To download or see all affected Wilderness areas) visit our law library for 95-450 or special provisions for 95-450 or legislative history for 95-450 for this law.
+For more information (To download or see all affected wilderness areas) visit our law library for 95-450 or special provisions for 95-450 or legislative history for 95-450 for this law.

 Date: December 22, 1980